cfpb/hmda-frontend/src/documentation/markdown/2021/lar-formatting-new.md

 ![Field Details](../images/larft/parsed_field_details.png)

 #### Pipe-Delimited Values
 Edit the selected row as if you were directly in the LAR file.
-Changes are not persisted until you click [`Update/Save`](#row-actions).
+Changes are not persisted until you click [`Save/Update`](#row-actions).
   - **Clipboard Copy/Paste**: Easily import/export date between applications.
-  - **Linking with Parsed Values**: Selecting a field in the textarea will highlight the same field in [`Parsed Values`](#parsed-values) to make editing data easier with the guided enumerations, examples, and field decriptions.
+  - **Linking with Parsed Values**: Selecting a field in the textarea will highlight the same field in [`Parsed Values`](#parsed-values) to make editing data easier with the guided enumerations, examples, and field descriptions.

 ![Pipe-Delimited Values](../images/larft/piped.png)